Last updated on November 20th, 2020

 The one-two-three snack, simplistic though it might be, was surprisingly effective at introducing me—and other budding cooks, no doubt—to how flavors can surprise and delight when paired in unexpected combinations.

-The oddity of pairing savory sour cream with fruit, then topping it with pure sugar, a substance otherwise restricted in our house to morning oatmeal and baked goods, was just experimental enough to catch my attention and easy enough to execute without adult supervision.
-It was lifelong love at first bite.
+The oddity of pairing savory sour cream with fruit, then topping it with pure sugar—a substance otherwise restricted in our house to morning oatmeal and baked good—was just experimental enough to catch my attention.

 Like my annual soft-serve Italian ice tradition, I can’t eat the summer’s first blueberries any other way than napped in sour cream and strewn with moist, crystalline chunks of brown sugar.